couchbaselabs/ToDoLite-Android/tutorial.md

 ![][image-10]

 However, a Task document can have an image.
 In Couchbase Lite, all binary properties of documents are called attachments.
 The Document API does not allow for saving an attachment.
-To do so, we will have to go one step further and use the underlying Revision API to do so.
+To do so, we will have to go one step further and use the underlying ['Revision' API][12] to do so.

 Solution is on branch `workshop/persist_task_document`.